adaltas/node-nikita/src/docker/cp.coffee.md

           return next()
         ssh2fs.stat options.ssh, source_path, (err, stat) ->
+          return next err if err and err.code isnt 'ENOENT'
+          # TODO wdavidw: seems like a mistake to me, we shall have source_mkdir instead
-          return next err if err and err.code isnt 'ENOENT' return destination_mkdir = true and next() if err?.code is 'ENOENT' source_path = "#{source_path}/#{path.basename destination_path}" if stat.isDirectory()
+          return destination_mkdir = true and next() if err?.code is 'ENOENT' source_path = "#{source_path}/#{path.basename destination_path}" if stat.isDirectory()
           next()
       @mkdir
         destination: source_path
         if: -> source_mkdir
+      # Destination is on the host
       @call (_, next)  ->
         return next() if destination_container
         if /\/$/.test destination_path